terrapower/armi/doc/user/inputs.rst

     ])

 .. note:: Separate data from code.
-Is is recommended that, if possible, you define your materials in the matProps YAML format, rather than in Python.
+We recommend that, if possible, you define your materials in the matProps YAML format.
 We have found this improves data quality.
+See :ref:`mat-input-file`.

 .. _restart-cases: